lemlac/mulem/docs/reference.md

 #### Exceptions (`except`)

 Exceptions are similar to enums but used for error handling.
 See "Error Handling" for more details.
-Instantiation works the same as enums.
+Instantiation works the same like enums.

 ```
 MyException :: except =